 Seizures are a common emergency.
-First responders frequently encounter children having febrile seizures, epileptic seizures, and seizures due to brain anomalies such as dementia or brain lesions.
+First responders frequently encounter febrile seizures in children, epileptic seizures, and seizures due to brain anomalies such as dementia or brain lesions.
 In most cases, the seizure itself is not dangerous, but the medical condition that caused it may be.

 Moreover, complications from seizures, such as falls and vomiting that causes aspiration, may warrant emergency care.
-Not all seizure patients need airway management, especially if they are breathing fine on their own.
-Here’s what you need to know to maintain a patent airway and ensure exceptional care for seizure patients.
+Not all seizure patients need airway management, especially if they are breathing fine on their own, but here’s what you need to know to maintain a patent airway and give exceptional care to seizure patients.

 When Is a Seizure an Emergency?